Dylan-Liew/definitely-not-java/docs/02-type.md

 - Floating-Point:
     - `float` (32 bits)
     - `double` (64 bits)
-- bits refer to the range of values a type can represent
+- Bit sizes determine the range of values a type can represent
-- Use suffix `L` to denote that a value is expected to be of `long` type instead of `int` type
+- Use suffix `L` for long literals: `long x = 100L;`
-- A floating-point constant is treated as type `double`, a suffix `f` is needed to indicate that it is a `float` type
+- Floating-point literals default to `double`; use suffix `f` for float: `float x = 3.14f;`

 ## Subtyping
-- Defines relationship between types where one type can substitute another, T <: S
+- Defines when one type can substitute another: T <: S (T is subtype of S)
-    - A piece of code written for variables of type S can also be used on variables of type T
+    - Code written for variables of type S can safely use variables of type T
-    - S is a supertype of T
+    - S is a supertype of T, T is a subtype of S
 - Properties:
-    - Reflexive: S <: S (a subtype of itself)
+    - Reflexive: S <: S (subtype of itself)
     - Transitive: If S <: T and T <: U, then S <: U
     - Anti-symmetric: If S <: T and T <: S, then S = T